YOUR MEMBERSHIP FAQs

 - a membership can't be suspended more than once in a 12 month period

-- Cash Assist and life insurance policies can't be suspended.
+- Recover Cover and life insurance policies can't be suspended.
 To maintain your cover, please call 13 13 34 to arrange for your premiums to be paid while your health cover is suspended

 - only health products can be suspended.
 You can’t suspend if you’re have Overseas Visitors Cover or life insurance.